akatakritos/rails_mysql/README.md

 After installation into a Rails project, it provides two rake tasks for your use.

-`rake mysql:cli` will execute the command line cli program connecting to the mysql database for your current environment
+`rake mysql:cli` will execute the `mysql` command configured for connecting to the mysql database of your current environment

-`rake mysql:dump` will execute a mysqldump against your configured database.
+`rake mysql:dump` will execute a `mysqldump` against your configured database.
-Dump files are gzipped and stored in in the db/ folder.
+Dump files are gzipped and stored in in the `db/` folder named for the database and timestamp.

-Configurations are read from the standard `config/database.yml' file.
+Configurations are read from the standard `config/database.yml` file.

 ## Contributing